Mohamed Bouazizi

-Tarek el-Tayeb Mohamed Bouazizi (طارق الطيب محمد البوعزيزي; 29 March 1984 – 4 January 2011) was a street vendor who set himself on fire on 17 December 2010 in Sidi Bouzid, Tunisia, an act which became a catalyst for the Tunisian Revolution and the wider Arab Spring against autocratic regimes.
-His self-immolation was in response to the confiscation of his wares and the harassment and humiliation inflicted on him by a municipal official and her aides.
+Tarek El-Tayeb Mohamed Bouazizi (طارق الطيب محمد البوعزيزي; 29 March 1984 – 4 January 2011) was a Tunisian street vendor who, in response to the confiscation of his wares as well as the harassment and humiliation inflicted by municipal officials and their aides, set himself on fire on 17 December 2010 in Sidi Bouzid, Tunisia.
+His act of self-immolation was the most immediate cause of the Tunisian Revolution, which was the first revolution in the wider Arab Spring against autocratic regimes.

 Simmering public anger and sporadic violence intensified following Bouazizi's death, leading the then-president of Tunisia, Zine El Abidine Ben Ali to step down on 14 January 2011, after 23 years in power.
-The success of the Tunisian protests inspired protests in several other Arab countries, plus several non-Arab countries.
+The success of the Tunisian protests inspired protests in several other Arab countries, plus several non-Arab countries, such as in China.
 The protests included several men who emulated Bouazizi's act of self-immolation, in an attempt to bring an end to their own autocratic governments.
 Those men and Bouazizi were hailed by New York Times commentators as "heroic martyrs of a new North African and Middle Eastern revolution".

 In 2011, Bouazizi was posthumously awarded the Sakharov Prize jointly along with four others for his and their contributions to "historic changes in the Arab world".
 The Tunisian government honored him with a postage stamp.
 The Times of the United Kingdom named Bouazizi as "Person of 2011", The Jerusalem Post's Amotz Asa-El named him "Person of the Jewish Year 5771" and "The Protester" was named Time 2011 Person of the Year.

 Early life

 Mohamed Bouazizi, who was known locally as "Babousa", was born in Sidi Bouzid, Tunisia, on 29 March 1984.
-His father, a construction worker in Libya, died of a heart attack when Bouazizi was three, and his mother married Bouazizi's uncle some time later.
+His father, Tayeb, a construction worker in Libya, died of a heart attack when Bouazizi was three, and his mother, Manoubia, married Bouazizi's uncle some time later.

 Along with his six siblings, Bouazizi was educated in a one-room country school in Sidi Salah, a small village 19 km from Sidi Bouzid.
 Although several media outlets reported that Bouazizi had a university degree, his sister, Samia Bouazizi, stated that he had never graduated from high school, but that it was something he had wanted for both himself and his sisters.
 With his uncle in poor health and unable to work regularly, Bouazizi had worked various jobs since he was ten, and in his late teens he quit school in order to work full-time.

 His father left a three-hectare plot of land whose produce hardly provided for the family.
-His uncle tried to build a farm that uses irrigation water by taking a loan from a bank to finance the project.
-With Mohamed working on the farm, the uncle fell in debt, and subsequently, the bank took hold of the land.
-It was during that time that the young man became a street vendor.
+His uncle tried to build a farm that used irrigation water by taking a loan from a bank to finance the project.
+Though Bouazizi worked on the farm, his uncle fell in debt, and subsequently, the bank took hold of the land.
+It was during that time that Bouazizi became a street vendor.